John Caird (director): Theatre

 Caird's other productions in the West End have included Macbeth at the Almeida Theatre with Simon Russell Beale and Emma Fielding, Anouilh's Becket at the Theatre Royal Haymarket with Jasper Britton and Dougray Scott, Charles Dyer's Rattle of a Simple Man with Michelle Collins and Stephen Tompkinson and Michael Weller's What the Night Is For with Gillian Anderson and Roger Allam, both at the Comedy Theatre and his own musical Daddy Long Legs at the St James Theatre with Megan McGinnis and Rob Hancock.

 In 2015, Caird directed James Phillips’ new play McQueen, which opened in May at the St James’s Theatre in May starring Steve Wight and Diana Agron and transferred to the Haymarket Theatre in the West End in August, starring Wight and Carly Bawden.
 McQueen was designed by David Farley, with lighting by David Howe, choreography by Chris Marney and sound by John Leonard.

-Caird also directed two new Shakespeare productions in 2015: a Japanese language production of Twelfth Night in Tokyo for the Toho Company, opening in March at the Nissay Theatre – and Love's Labour's Lost for the Stratford Festival in Canada with designs by Patrick Clark, lighting by Michael Walton and music by Josh Schmidt, opening in August and playing in repertoire for the rest of the season.
+Caird also directed two new Shakespeare productions in 2015: a Japanese language production of Twelfth Night in Tokyo for the Toho Company, opening in March at the Nissay Theatre – and Love's Labour's Lost for the Stratford Festival in Canada with a cast including Mike Shara and Juan Chioran, designs by Patrick Clark, lighting by Michael Walton and music by Josh Schmidt, opening in August and playing in repertoire for the rest of the season.

 In spring of 2017 Caird directed Hamlet at Geigeki Theatre in Tokyo with Seiyo Uchino in the title role.

-In 2022 Caird directed his own theatre adaptation of Hayao Miyazaki’s animated film Spirited Away for Toho Company in Japan.
+In 2022 Caird directed and co-adapted, with Maoko Imai, a live theatre version of Hayao Miyazaki’s animated film Spirited Away for Toho Company in Japan.
+The production transferred to the London Coliseum in the West End where it played for a sell-out 18 week run in the spring and summer of 2024.